+.

 Security Plan

 General Security Overview

 Bud’s Goods & Provisions Corp. (“Bud’s”) will implement policies and procedures to maintain a secure facility and to prevent diversion or other loss of marijuana products in accordance with 935 CMR 500.110 as set out by the Cannabis Control Commission (“Commission”).
 These policies are intended to protect the general public, employees, and consumers.
 Bud’s will identify each individual seeking entrance into the marijuana establishment to ensure that only licensed and permitted marijuana establishment agents are allowed access.
 These policies will also provide for the proper storage and disposal of marijuana products.
 Bud’s will ensure that all excess marijuana is disposed of safely and will have in place the necessary storage areas and equipment for proper storage of marijuana, including established limited access areas.
 This equipment will include but is not limited to locked safes or vaults, keys, alarms, and cameras.
 In addition to these measures, Bud’s will ensure that all marijuana products are kept out of plain sight of public places outside of the marijuana establishment.
 Bud’s will also implement policies and procedures for situations following inadvertent diversion or loss of marijuana products.
 In addition, Bud’s will work cohesively with law enforcement authorities and fire services and will share Bud’s security plans, policies, and procedures with those authorities.